Complex Regional Pain Syndrome

 What are the symptoms of complex regional pain syndrome?

-If you have complex regional pain syndrome, you may have the following symptoms:
+If you have complex regional pain syndrome, you may have these symptoms:

 - Persistent, burning pain in an arm, leg, hand, foot, or another part of your body

 - Pain can be mild or severe